MuffinsLovesYou/lovesyou.name/5e/notes/places/bloodkith halls.md

 be needed in a shallower hill dwarf hall.
 The hall has about 6 functional levels.

+4 smoke stacks 2 for level 2
+1 for level 3
+1 for level 4

+assume food wasn't self-sufficient, the farm output was supplemented by external stuff

+acre is about 200 x 200 feet
+200 acres then about
+40000 x 40000 feet, massive

+20000 x 20000 per floor if 2 floors

+10000 x 10000 per floor if 4 floors *

+damn, even cutting that in half gets us a mile suare of farm we have to assume much higher yield, and much more external supplementation. which functionally drops our count of kobolds below 100, which is fine. though also the kobolds probably have very low caloric requirements.

+Floors:

+1 Storage, preservation, some private rooms on the outside 2 Kitchens, Forges
+3 Commons,
+4 farm 1
+5 family spaces
+6 farm 2
+7 cistern farm 3, cold storage

 #### Cistern and flooding:
 A natural underground spring itermittently flows depending on snowmelt.
 Its water feeds into a